Skip to content

 Extension Locations

-.soma/extensions/Project-local (loads when CWD is in this project)
+<cwd>/.soma/extensions/Project-local — loads only when CWD is in this projectNo (cwd only)

 Extension Security